 Have your product key handy.
-You can find it in your online order info, in the confirmation email for your purchase, or on the DVD packaging.
+You can find it in your online order information, in the confirmation email for your purchase or on the DVD packaging.
 The product key is a 25-character code that looks something like this: XXXXX- XXXXX- XXXXX- XXXXX- XXXXX.

-Make a backup of everything you want to keep.
-Save it somewhere you can get to it later, like an external drive or a DVD.
+Make a back-up of everything you want to keep.
+Save it somewhere where you can get to it later, like an external drive or a DVD.